Trump administration weighs slapping tariffs on auto imports

 "Core industries such as automobiles and automotive parts are critical to our strength as a Nation," Trump's statement said.

-The Trump administration had used the same justification to slap steep tariffs on steel and aluminum, raising the specter of a trade war.
+The Trump administration had used the same justification to slap steep tariffs on steel and aluminum.

 The Wall Street Journal reported earlier Wednesday that Trump was asking for vehicle import tariffs as high as 25 percent.

-During recent negotiations, President Xi Jinping offered to cut the rate to 15 percent from 25 percent.
+Trump has frequently railed against China's high import duties on foreign cars, and in the course of recent negotiations President Xi Jinping offered to cut the rate to 15 percent from 25 percent.

-The Journal, citing sources in the auto industry, said US moves to retaliate likely would face significant opposition from trading partners and auto dealers that sell imports.
+The Journal, citing sources in the auto industry, said the plan to retaliate likely would face significant opposition from trading partners and auto dealers that sell imports.

 © 2018 AFP